 The introduction is the first page people see when they access your eportfolio.
-You should provide a brief introduction of yourself as well as a professional photograph.
-Use this page to concisely indicate your career objectives and the degree you are seeking.
+Provide a brief introduction of yourself and a professional photograph.
+Then concisely state your career objectives and the degree you are seeking.

 Next introduce your eportfolio.
 Highlight one or two major goals that you accomplished during your program and indicate how they influenced you and your career aspirations.
 You may also want to indicate how your eportfolio demonstrates knowledge and skill to satisfy job searches, promotion requirements, or other professional objectives.
-Make sure your introduction is concise; it should introduce, not supersede other sections.